d-ries/linux-essentials/11_managingrunningprocesses/01_course.md

 student@linux-ess-desktop:~$ jobs
 [1]+  Running                 sleep 50 &
 ```
 A process running in the background can still show its output, even when another process is running.
 For example, when working with nano, an output can come up in your screen.
 Press ctrl + L to renew the window.
-Hint: use 2> /dev/null to send all errors to the void so they won’t show up.
+?> <i class="fa-solid fa-circle-info"></i> Use 2> /dev/null to send all errors to the void so they won’t show up
-Killing or renicing (changing the priority) is also possible with these commands
+Killing or renicing (changing the priority) is also possible with these processes

+Sending signals to a process with kill:
 ```bash
 student@linux-ess-desktop:~$ sleep 500 &
 [1] 11977